 What inspired you to keep dancing during the COVID-19 lockdown?

-I was pregnant April-December 2020.
-I wanted to experience dancing while pregnant and it felt good to continue something familiar while my body was going through something so new and different
+I was pregnant from April to December 2020.
+I wanted to experience dancing while pregnant and it felt good to continue something familiar while my body was going through something so new and different.

 I love San Francisco because…